Akshay-kc/BUS5001_Cloud_Assesment3/README.md

 - Hallucination Risk: Since NotebookLM only used uploaded materials, hallucination was minimal.
 However, outside-source AI tools may generate false info.
 - Over-summarization: Some topics were simplified, requiring manual review for full academic depth.
 - Privacy: If used with sensitive or unpublished academic data, privacy policies must be carefully managed.
-- Model Dependency: Over-reliance may reduce critical thinking if students do not verify AI outputs.
+- Model Dependency: Over-reliance may reduce critical thinking if students do not verify AI outputs.<br>
 Overall, these risks were manageable within supervised academic use.

 ## Evidence-Based Conclusion